CaptnCodr/inventory-cli/README.md

-# Inventory-CLI
+# Inventory CLI

-Save your products in a list powered by your CLI.
+Save your products in a list using your CLI.